-This indicator measures labour productivity (whole economy output per hour worked).
-This is an internationally recognised and comparable indicator of competitiveness.
+Labour productivity (whole economy GDP per hour worked) is an internationally recognised and comparable indicator of competitiveness.
 The Scottish Government has an ambition to reach the top quartile of OECD countries in terms of productivity.

-Progress against the purpose target is indicated by measuring Scotlandâ€™s nominal (current price) level of productivity relative to OECD member states, at Purchasing Power Parity, and then calculating a ranked list based on the latest data.
+Progress against this ambition is indicated by measuring Scotlandâ€™s nominal (current price) level of productivity relative to OECD member states, at Purchasing Power Parity, and then calculating a ranked list based on the latest data.
+A rank of 9th (of 38) or better is required for Scotland to be in the top quartile.

 Source of Data: